Winding up an Estate in Scotland

 Losing a loved one is a traumatic time for family members.
 Unfortunately this coincides with the administrative burden of sorting out the deceased’s affairs and distributing the estate.
-Pollock Fairbridge Schiavone Solicitors are experienced practitioners who can lessen that burden and deal with the estate administration as quickly as possible.
+Pollock Fairbridge Schiavone Solicitors are experienced solicitors in probate and executries who can lessen that burden and deal with the estate administration as quickly as possible.

 The process can vary depending on whether there is a Will.
 If there is a Will, the appointed executors can act right away.
 If there is no Will, the beneficiaries need to make a court application to be appointed executors.

 The duties of executors can be quite onerous.
 The appointed family members may be able to wind up very small estates themselves through a simplified procedure involving the Sheriff Clerk.
 For larger estates, the process can involve inheritance tax calculations, possibly business assets and property overseas.
 In these circumstances, the executors would find it very difficult to wind up the estate without some professional support.